DaseinUXD/nimail/README.md

 ##### Email Sending with `gulp send`

 We use [Mailgun](http://www.mailgun.com/) service to send a test email with your template via the  `gulp send` command line.
-You need to register on mailgun to have an account and a your API Key number.
+You need to register on Mailgun to have an account and an API Key number.

 ## Notes
-*nimail-saucy-ink is my modified [sassy-ink](https://github.com/faustgertz/sassy-ink) containing some ajustememnet as :
+*nimail-saucy-ink is a modified [sassy-ink](https://github.com/faustgertz/sassy-ink) containing some ajustememnet as :
 - Changing the horizontal gutter widths applied to the grids
 - Added support for the visibility classes on Gmail
 - Adding a fluid block-grid